Chart Color Schemes

 Shorncliffe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Shorncliffe's dwelling structure, as per the latest Census, consisted of 82.2% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 75.4% houses and 24.7% other dwellings.
-Home ownership in Shorncliffe stood at 39.1%, with the remaining dwellings being mortgaged (35.7%) or rented (25.2%).
-The median monthly mortgage repayment was $2,201, higher than Brisbane metro's average of $1,800.
-The median weekly rent in Shorncliffe was $275, lower than the Brisbane metro figure of $375.
-Nationally, Shorncliffe's mortgage repayments were significantly higher at $2,201 compared to the Australian average of $1,863, while rents were substantially lower at $275 against the national figure of $375.
+Shorncliffe's dwelling structures, as per the latest Census, consisted of 82.2% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 75.4% houses and 24.7% other dwellings.
+Home ownership in Shorncliffe was at 39.1%, with mortgaged dwellings at 35.7% and rented ones at 25.2%.
+The median monthly mortgage repayment was $2,201, higher than Brisbane metro's $1,800.
+Median weekly rent in Shorncliffe was $275, compared to Brisbane metro's $375.
+Nationally, Shorncliffe's mortgage repayments were significantly higher at $2,201 versus the Australian average of $1,863, while rents were substantially lower at $275 compared to the national figure of $375.

 Frequently Asked Questions - Housing